A Logical Application of Gradient Factors Settings for Open-Circuit Tech Divers

 Gradient Factors for Open-Circuit Tech

 As mentioned, open-circuit technical divers aren’t fed a constant stream of optimally blended gas throughout each phase of their dive.
-Instead, they’ll have pre-filled cylinders of gas that’ll be used at varying phases; a bottom mix, perhaps travel mix, and one or more deco mixtures (typically 50% and 100%).
+Instead, they’ll have pre-filled cylinders of gas that’ll be used at varying phases; a bottom mix, perhaps a travel mix, and one or more deco mixtures (typically 50% and 100%).
 These gasses are breathed in distinct depth ranges, throughout which the off-gassing efficiency is variable (except O2).

 As a result, the open-circuit technical diver must consider how their gradient factor settings promote off-gassing efficiency when bearing in mind the gas mixture actually being breathed.